-There are three valuation requirements for assessors
+There are two such requirements for Wisconsin assessors

 - 1. Wisconsin law (sec.
 70.32, Wis.
-Stats.) requires assessors to assess residential, commercial, manufacturing, forest, other, and property at full value.
-Agricultural land must be assessed according to use-value guidelines, and undeveloped and agricultural forest must be assessed at 50% of its full value. - 2.
-Wisconsin law (sec.
-70.34, Wis.
-Stats.) requires assessors to assess all articles of personal property, as far as practicable, upon actual view at its true cash value - 3.
-Wisconsin law (sec.
+Stats.) requires assessors to assess residential, commercial, manufacturing, forest, other and personal property at full value.
+They must assess agricultural land according to use value guidelines.
+They must assess undeveloped and agricultural forest at 50 percent of its full value. - 2.
+Assessment compliance under state law (sec.
 70.05(5)(b), Wis.
-Stats.) requires each municipality to assess all major classes of property within 10% of full value in the same year, at least once within a five-year period.
-A "major class" of property is defined as a property class that includes more than 10% of the full value of the taxation district.
+Stats.), each municipality must assess all major classes of property within 10 percent of full value in the same year, at least once within a five-year period.
+A 'major class' of property is defined as a property class that includes more than 10 percent of the full value of the taxation district.
 If a municipality is non-compliant after four consecutive years, the Wisconsin Department of Revenue (DOR) must notify the municipality of its non-compliance status.
 DOR issues the municipality a second non-compliance notice after five consecutive years of non-compliance, and issues an order for supervised assessment after six consecutive years of non-compliance.